cgaisl/cgaisl.github.io/index.md

 layout: default
 ---

-I am a computer scientist specializing in applied cryptography and Android development.
+I am a computer scientist specializing in applied cryptography, elliptic curve cryptography, and Android development.

 I recently graduated from [Graz University of Technology](https://tugraz.at), where I finished my master thesis on a privacy-friendly payment scheme in cooperation with Infineon Technologies.

-My expertise lies in elliptic curve cryptography, applied cryptography, and Android development.

 * * *